How to come see us

 The clinic's links to public safety considerations are several: We employ and train forensic clinicians to work in the context of the intersection of law and mental health; our staff our experts in sexual and domestic violence; we regularly consult and train in prevention of crime and treatment of the harm caused by criminal behaviour.

-We are currently accepting intakes but our in-person services have been closed due to COVID-19.
-Service providers or self-referring clients are asked to contact our admistrative assistant, Kim at:
+Our in-person services have been closed due to COVID-19.
+Service providers or self-referring clients are asked to contact our administrative assistant, Kim at:

 PLEASE NOTE: OUR ENTRANCE IS IN THE BACK OF THE BUILDING.